A reader writes:

 To continue on about your second question on potential overwhelm:

 When students want to do the exercises at home we recommend doing the exercises two or three times a week- not more.
-When someone chooses further certification as a Practitioner we learn to recognize when we ourselves or a student may be headed towards overwhelm, and what we can do to facilitate grounding first ourselves and then the student.
+When someone chooses to go further and certify as a Practitioner we learn to recognize when we ourselves or a student may be headed towards overwhelm, and what we can do to facilitate grounding first ourselves and then the student.

 This is also why we require certification for people who wish to do this work professionally, so that people learn these skills from the inside out before trying to teach another person.

-You might consider joining us for a three-hour class in Toronto on April 30 or Chris Balsley’s Friday evening Talk May 10, or our Toronto training May 11-13, 2013 .
-See the flyers on my homepage <www.judy-archer.com>
+This piecce was originally written as a prelude to a three-hour class in Toronto on April 30,2013 and Chris Balsley’s Friday evening Talk May 10,2013 or Chris’ Toronto Module 1 training May 11-13, 2013 See flyers for current workshops on my homepage <www.judy-archer.com>